ImperialCollegeLondon/ReCoDE-FirstDawn/README.md

 ### Academic

+- Familiarity with Python 3
+- Have used Jupyter Lab before
+- Very little command line knowledge

 <!-- List the system requirements and how to obtain them, that can be as simple
 as adding a hyperlink to as detailed as writting step-by-step instructions.
 How detailed the instructions should be will vary on a case-by-case basis.